slidewiki/kong-companion/README.md

 Node will then use certbot to get missing certificates and update Kong via the Admin interface.
 It uses certbot in the same way as https://github.com/luispabon/kong-certbot-agent

+## Installation and running (in a container, works both on UNIX and Windows):

+### ENV

+* LETSENCRYPT_EMAIL - email address used for Lets Encrypt
+* KONG_ADMIN_URL - URL with port on which Kong is listening

 ## Commands
 Start test container:
 ```